 Other than an attack, the PCs’ first glimpse of a Bezel-De may be of the creature clambering back into its hunting stand to feed with the hindquarters wrapped around its prey and the rest of the body undulating up the trunk of the tree.
 Bezel-De can more rarely be encountered on the forest floor, usually either marking its territory or clearing the area beneath its hunting stand of its own excrement.

-Quite naturally, the local on Winston loathe the Bezel-De and kill them at any opportunity.
-None of the creatures will normally be found within a day’s walk of the many, small human communities scattered across the Boan continent.
+Quite naturally, the locals on Winston loathe the Bezel-De and kill them at any opportunity.
+None of the creatures will normally be found within a day’s walk of the many small human communities scattered across the Boan continent.
 Hunters, trappers, guides, and pack traders will gladly share any information about the Bezel-De with anyone who asks, including how to spot the creatures’ hunting stands at a safe distance.
 Bezel-De ‘ivory’; the throat spines, claws, and ribs of the creatures, is a minor trade item among Winston’s people.

 Although cleared of the creatures during the pre-Maghiz colony period, the now abandoned Eski Toprak (Sol-Turkic for ‘old lands’) has been reclaimed by these horrid trappers.
 Expeditions travelling to the centuries old ruins of Winston’s pre-First Conquest cities would be well advised to pay special heed to any advice concerning the Bezel-De.